anton-k/mig/docs/src/06-json-api-example.md

 withAuth = undefined
 ```

-we have one route to query for token:
+We have one route to query for token:

 ```haskell
 requestAuthToken :: Env -> Body User -> Post (RespOr Text AuthToken)
 ```

-and two routes that query info on weather and update it:
+And two routes that query info on weather and update it:

 ```haskell
 getWeather ::